How The Proverb “Better Safe Than Sorry” Keeps You From Your Dreams

-When your ego steps in it will put thoughts in your head that you should really go in the complete opposite direction than you were originally headed.
+When your ego steps in it puts thoughts in your head that you should go in the complete opposite direction than you were originally headed.
 It shows up as talking yourself out of that coaching program you just signed up for.
 You might also be interested to read a previous article, “5 Things Stopping You From Acting On Your Intuitive Guidance.”

 You can feel like you need to take just one more class or certification before you step into professional intuitive work.
 You can tell yourself that you are a recluse and don’t really enjoy talking to people – thus never actually offering your new service to others.

 So, where are you playing it safe and talking yourself out of something that would really help you?
 What is the benefit of playing it safe?
 Would you really be sorry if you took that risk or would you instead have the time of your life?

 Being able to acknowledge our fears is the first step to healing.
 If you look a bit deeper into the reasoning behind playing it safe, you might find some unwelcome and outdated patterns which are now ready to be released.

 If you have identified some trait or skill you want to bring out more fully into the world, what is stopping you?
 Do you ever feel burnt out, like no matter how hard you try, you just can’t make REAL progress towards your goals?
 If you’re sick and tired of feeling stuck and are ready to experience heightened levels of success, prosperity and happiness…